edoreld/cordova-plugin-local-notifications/README.md

 ## I would like to propose new features
-We appricate any feature proposal and support for their development.
+We appreciate any feature proposal and support for their development.
 Please describe them [here][feature_proposal_issue].

-Find out more informations [here][wiki_next] in our wiki.
+Find out more information [here][wiki_next] in our wiki.

 ## Supporting
 Your support is needed.
-If you use the plugin please send us a drop through the donation button.
+If you use the plugin please support us through the donation button.

 Thank you!